federicospagnolo/MS-lesion-phenotype-classifier/README.md

 <h1 align="center">MS lesion phenotype classifier </h1>

-> Scripts to perform multi-class classification of MS lesions based on their phenotype.<br /> Lesion phenotype classifier can use quantitative susceptibility mapping (QSM) and T1-weighted MR images to predict rim positive, hyper-intense, and iso-/hypo-intense lesions, based on Rahmanzadeh et al. (2022) [1].
+> Scripts to perform multi-class classification of MS lesions based on their phenotype.
+Lesion phenotype classifier can use quantitative susceptibility mapping (QSM) and T1-weighted MR images to predict rim positive, hyper-intense, and iso-/hypo-intense lesions, based on Rahmanzadeh et al. (2022) [1].
 In addition, the same classifier can be used to distinguish PRL positive and negative lesions using either QSM or filtered phase unwrapped (PU) and T1-weighted images.
-To develop the architecture we built upon the work of Barquero et al. (2020) [2].
+To develop the architecture we built upon the work of Barquero et al. (2020) [2]. <br />

 ## 🚀 Usage